Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/console-runbook.md

 # Console runbook - backup before deletion (AWS Console UI)

 The console (web UI) version of [runbook.md](runbook.md).
 Same decisions, same safeguards, expressed as click-by-click steps.
 Console navigation validated against AWS docs via the AWS Knowledge MCP on 2026-09-14.
-Account <ACCOUNT_ID>.

 ## 0. Read first - what the console can and cannot do